andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - SwapGlobalsKFS - A set of functions for allocating swap files in a standardized way.

-  - UnitTestGlobalsKFS, UnitTestBaseClassKFS - A unit testing framework for REALbasic.
+  - UnitTestArbiterKFS, UnitTestBaseClassKFs, UnitTestExceptionKFS, UnitTestResultKFS - A unit testing framework for REALbasic.

   - XgridBatchFileKFS, XgridJobKFS, XgridTaskKFS - Classes for reading and writing Xgrid batch files.
+Will be finished as soon as HierarchalDictionaryFunctionsKFS can read and write files.

 REPOSITORY USAGE